Skip to main content

 🛳 What you will learn

 In this tutorial, you'll learn how to easily make blockchain transactions using JavaScript.
-You could learn to do it without this tutorial, but this approach is convenient and user-friendly.
+While you could learn to do it without this tutorial, this approach is convenient and user-friendly.

 1. You will make your own TON Wallet with Tonkeeper